Bernie Sanders on China

 Bernie believes we must deter China’s military build-up.

-Even as the mayor of Burlington, Vt., in the early 1980s, Bernie sent letters to China and the Soviet Union urging them to work in conjunction with the United Nations’ international disarmament efforts.
-In 2005, Bernie voted for a bill that aimed deter foreign arms transfers to China.
+Even as the Mayor of Burlington, Vermont, in the early 1980s, Bernie sent letters to China and the Soviet Union urging them to work in conjunction with the United Nations’ international disarmament efforts.
+China has built enormous man-made islands in the South China Sea with radar capabilities and military bases in once empty international waters.
+Bernie is opposed to China’s military build-up and supports continued arms sanctions against Beijing.
+He has also stated that countries that export armaments to China should be sanctioned and violators should be punished.
+In 2005, Bernie voted for a bill to deter foreign arms transfers to China.

 What policies does Bernie support around this?

-- The denial of participation in cooperative research and development
+- Denying participation in cooperative research and development

-- The prohibition of ownership and control of any business registered as a manufacturer or exporter of defense articles or services
+- Prohibiting ownership and control of any business registered as a manufacturer or exporter of defense articles or services

-- The removal of all licenses relative to dual-use goods or technology
+- Revoking all licenses relative to dual-use goods or technology

-- The prohibition of participation of any foreign military sales
+- Prohibiting participation in any foreign military sales

 All countries must respect fundamental human rights, including China.

-As a senator, Bernie’s co-sponsored legislation condemning the violence by Chinese government in Tibet.
-Bernie has also co-sponsored a congressional resolution condemning China for its poor human rights record, and is a member of the Congressional Human Rights Caucus.
+As a senator, Bernie cosponsored legislation condemning the violence by Chinese government in Tibet.
+Bernie has also cosponsored a congressional resolution condemning China for its poor human rights record, and is a member of the Congressional Human Rights Caucus.